JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/BertForTokenClassifier.md

 {%- capture model_description -%}

-`MedicalBertForTokenClassifier` can load Bert Models with a token classification head on top (a linear layer on top of the hidden-states output) for Named-Entity-Recognition (NER) tasks.\
+`BertForTokenClassifier` can load Bert Models with a token classification head on top (a linear layer on top of the hidden-states output) for Named-Entity-Recognition (NER) tasks.\

 Parameters: